Good for you cordon bleu.

 A simple, delicious, gourmet meal made in a short amount of time that won’t have you feeling super stuffed afterward!

-19 Responses to “Good for you cordon bleu.”
+19 thoughts on “Good for you cordon bleu.

 Thanks Cara!
 I actually found the recipe from WW so it is significantly better than regular cordon bleu.
 Just not the healthiest thing ever :)